kevinaism/frontend-coding-challenge/README.md

-Meanwhile, constant folder contains all local constant and they are exported as a file in order to centrailse all constant parameters for better configuratiuon.
+Meanwhile, constant folder contains all local constant and they are exported as a file in order to centrailse all constant parameters for better configuration.

 This project used boostrap library to better render element on UI.